asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 I got so intrigued about the feedback that I had the dilemma: _Should I edit the last post?
 Or write a new one?_

-Instead of editing, which would mean losing the initial thoughts.
-I thought it would be great to explain how to improve, and the rationale behind it.
+Instead of editing, which would mean losing the initial thoughts, I thought it would be great to explain how to improve, and the rationale behind it.
 Here we are.

-# What feedback did I got?
+# What feedback did I get?

 It was essentially two things:

-- Some myths about TDD were listed and said wrong, but **missing the why**
+- Some myths about TDD were listed as wrong, but **missing the why**

-- I referred **interface first** software design, but didn't follow it as much as I should in some parts
+- I referred to **interface first** software design, but didn't follow it as much as I should in some parts

 # Debunking the myths

 Before changing my mind in regards to TDD, I tried it a couple of times.
-Always ended up thinking that:
+I always ended up thinking that:

 - I **can't** write all the tests upfront, that's impossible
 - I **can** write the tests afterward and still **not be biased**, it is pretty much the same thing, right?